Commonly kept as house pets, iguanas are the largest type of lizards, native to the Caribbean and Central and South America.

 Iguanas also have a third eye called the parietal eye, which is used to alert them of aerial threats.
 Unlike the other two eyes, this third eye can only detect changes in lightness and darkness, which is still more than enough to evade predators.

 Want to know more about iguanas?
-Don’t forget to download our extension IN Iguana for additional facts and pictures.
+Don’t forget to download our extension Iguana for additional facts and pictures.